 I’ll share more DoorDash hacks and tips below you can use to increase your daily DoorDash pay.
 But hopefully, these reports from other Dashers provide a bit more insight.

-What Does DoorDash Say?
+What Does DoorDash Say About Daily Pay?

 As mentioned, DoorDash’s official data says that drivers earn $25 per hour on average.
 However, DoorDash also has this disclaimer about this pay data: